-OVB will be excavated using a shovel or excavator during stripping and transported to stockpile locations by haul trucks.
+OVB will be excavated using heavy equipment during stripping and transported to stockpile locations using the most practical means possible.
 The sediment and erosion control measures listed in Section 9.1.6 and the Surface Erosion Prevention and Sediment Control Plan will be applied to salvage of OVB.